 However, Noicattaro is not only a place to admire and be fascinated by the past, but also a village with a pop soul.
 In particular, Piazza Dossetti is among the places that light up the town's evenings and holidays with concerts, shows and events, especially during the summer.

-Holy Thursday is the most evocative of Noicattaro’s Easter, characterized by the lighting of a large good luck bonfire in the churchyard of the Madonna della Lama and by the procession of the crucifers, mysterious figures dressed in black clothes with hoods, barefoot and with the iconic crown of thorns on their heads.
-The ritual of the crucifers is very intense and represents the passion of Christ: in fact, these people drag large wooden crosses through the streets of the town, wearing an iron chain at their feet and symbolically undergoing the scourge of Jesus.
+Holy Thursday is the most evocative day of Noicattaro’s Holy Week.
+It’s characterized by the lighting of a large good luck bonfire in the churchyard of the Madonna della Lama and by the procession of the crucifers, mysterious figures dressed in black clothes with hoods, barefoot and with the iconic crown of thorns on their heads.

 - the procession of the Naka, a dialect word that means the deathbed of Jesus;